 First of all, establish objective, performance-based criteria.
 Research shows that clearly defining standards and expectations ahead of time – and ensuring that bias in the construction of hiring criteria does not occur – reduces gender stereotypes.

 Then assess candidates against those criteria using skills-based testing, behavioral interviewing, and competency evaluations.
 Real-time testing evaluates actual skills, while effective behavioral interviews allow the candidate to demonstrate abilities and reveals the innate competencies that led to specific achievements.

 That’s the approach we take in our Effective Interviewing!® training.
 The process starts with assessing the essential functions of an open job position and defining your organizational culture.
 This evaluation of job requirements and culture identifies the required behavioral competencies a candidate needs to be possess to succeed in this job.
 Keep in mind the point isn’t to create a laundry-list of requirements, but to identify specific skills and behavioral traits that will enhance a team’s productivity and success.

 A selection of nine to twelve behavioral competencies from our library make up a “Job/Candidate Profile,” a data-driven template that is used to benchmark all candidates against the skills and behaviors desired and not just compare candidates to each other.
-This process will lead to a much more thorough assessment than “He was great.
+This process will not only help overcome unconscious bias, but will also lead to a much more thorough assessment than “He was great.
 We had a terrific conversation.
 We really connected.”

 In short, you need to be able to hire what Dharmesh Shah, CTO of HubSpot calls “a doer of stuff that needs to get done.”
 If your team is struggling to build a viable application, the right candidate has successfully written code and can also be productive in your work environment.